xironix/freebsd-vagrant/README.md

 * 2012-01-03 - VirtualBox Guest Additions updated to 4.2.6

 ## Preloaded Software
+This is not a complete list of installed software, but more of a list of semi-noteable installations.
+As with @marcoVermeulen and his request for openjdk7 to be included, I am open to preloading other sofrware packages upon request.

+However, it should be noticed that I will always attempt to keep the Vagrant box as small as possible.
+As such, I will tend to avoid compiling anything related to Xorg, LAMP servers, other other related services.

+### Vagrant Requirements
 * Puppet 3.1.1
 * Chef 11.4.0
 * Ruby 1.9
+* sudo 1.8.6.p7
 * VirtualBox Guest Additions 4.2.6

+### Other Software
+* openjdk
+* vim 7.3.669
+* wget 1.14
+* curl 7.24
+* git 1.8.2
+* subversion 1.7.8
+* rsync 3.0.9
+* bash 4.2.42

 ## Vagrant & FreeBSD